UncleMac66/nodenurse/README.md

 # ./nodenurse.sh

-Helper tool to diagnose, reboot, and tag unhealthy nodes in a slurm based GPU cluster.
-Specifically designed to work out of the box with environments set up with [oci-hpc](https://github.com/oracle-quickstart/oci-hpc)
+Helper tool to test, diagnose, reboot, and tag unhealthy nodes in a slurm based GPU cluster.
+Specifically designed to work out of the box with GPU environments set up with [oci-hpc](https://github.com/oracle-quickstart/oci-hpc)

-nodenurse.sh relies on `tagunhealthy.py` and `ncclscout.py` being in the same directory for full functionality

 ```
 Usage: ./nodenurse.sh [OPTION] [ARGUMENT]